Board of Trustees

 In 2010 Ken moved to the voluntary sector and has held various finance roles with Young Enterprise Northern Ireland, RNIB and the Red Cross.
 He is also a Pension Trustee of a large UK defined benefit pension fund.

-Una was appointed a Trustee of Age NI in 2015.
-Una is Chair of the Audit & Risk committee and a member of the Nominations & Remunerations committee.
+David was appointed a Trustee in June 2019 and is the Chair of Age NI’s Consultative Forum.
+David is a member of the Engagement Group and the Nominations & Remunerations committee.

 Dr Roisin McLaughlin

-Roisin was appointed a Trustee of Age NI in September 2016 and is a member of the Audit & Risk committee.
+Roisin was appointed a Trustee of Age NI in September 2016 and is Chair of the Audit & Risk committee.

 Roisin McLaughlin has worked at the Utility Regulator since 2008, in a variety of roles.
 Before that she worked at the Electoral Commission in a regulatory compliance role and in London for the Consumer Council for Postal Services, where she managed the policy team advocating for consumers in relation to pricing and competition issues.